ab51105/Test02/results/index.md

 * linear support_vector_machine

+     Linear classifiers are one of the simplest possible learning models.
+The feature space is partitioned by a learned hyperplane and test cases are categorized based on which side of that hyperplane they fall on.
+Despite this model being far less expressive than the nearest neighbor classifier, it will often perform better.
-    In the code below, I use the `LinearSVC` function and tune the cost term `"C"` to get the highest accuracy.
+We adopt the `LinearSVC` function and try to tune the cost term `"C"` to get the highest accuracy.
     ```
     def svm_classify(train_image_feats, train_labels, test_image_feats):
         classifier = LinearSVC(C= 0.0001)